The Villum Experiment Programme supports unorthodox ideas in their early phase.

 - The topic of the research must be in line with VILLUM FONDEN’s definition of technical and natural sciences (please see below).

-- The applicant must hold a doctoral degree or similar at the application deadline.
+- The applicant must hold a Ph.D. degree or similar at the application deadline.

-- Researchers can apply for DKK 1-2 million (incl.
+- Researchers can apply for up to DKK 2 million (incl.
 15% indirect costs) for up to two years to explore the breakthrough potential of their idea.
 The budget can cover all project-related expenses such as salary, travel, running costs, etc. However, please note that salary of permanently employed scientific staff is not covered.

 - Ph.D. students are not eligible for support under the programme.